International MA programme Politics and Governance in the Digital AgeProgramme Manager: Prof. Dr. Dr. Robert Krimmer

 - International agreements and norms.
 National sovereignty vs sovereign corporations.
 COVID App, blackmailing nations.

 12. May 2021.
-Future developments politics and governance
+Future developments in politics and governance

 - The changing nature of security as we move from kinetic to digital.
 “Continuing policy by other means” where mass, distance and time, the classical determinants of force, no longer matter.